Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Discussion

 In this work, we have analyzed the population properties and multimessenger prospects of four neutron star-black hole merger events detected in gravitational waves with a false alarm rate less than 1 per year~\citep{LIGOScientific:2021djp}, GW190426\_152155, GW190917\_114630, GW200105\_162426, and GW200115\_042309.
 We exclude GW190814 from our analysis as the classification of the secondary object as a neutron star is unlikely.
 We first measured the population distributions of the black hole mass and spin and binary mass ratio using gravitational-wave data alone, marginalizing over the uncertainty in these distributions along with realistic uncertainty in the neutron star EoS to obtain a posterior on the fraction of NSBH sources detectable in gravitational waves that will be electromagnetically bright.
 We then developed a new Bayesian multimessenger analysis method that folds in the nondetection of any electromagnetic counterpart for these four sources to obtain constraints on the mass and spin distributions, the neutron star EoS, and the EM-bright fraction.

 We find that the maximum black hole mass in NSBH systems is much lower than the maximum mass for binary black hole systems, with a distance of 24 standard deviations of the NSBH $m_{\mathrm{BH}, \max}$ measurement between them.
 Our measurement of the maximum mass is lower than that obtained in \cite{Zhu:2021jbw} due to their inclusion of an additional event with a more massive primary that was detected with lower FAR.
 Our measurement of the minimum black hole mass, on the other hand, is consistent with \cite{Zhu:2021jbw}, \citep{Ye:2022qoe}, and the minimum mass inferred from the BBH population, which all peak around $\sim 5.5~M_{\odot}$.
-When taken together with the inference on the maximum neutron star mass, we measure the width of the lower mass gap between the most massive neutron stars and the least massive black holes to be $3.17^{+1.38}_{-2.67}~M_{\odot}$, with no mass gap (width $\leq 0~M_{\odot}$) disfavored at 98.6\% credibility, consistent with the results of \cite{Ye:2022qoe}.
+When taken together with the inference on the maximum neutron star mass, we measure the width of the lower mass gap between the most massive neutron stars and the least massive black holes to be $3.52^{+1.15}_{-2.56}~M_{\odot}$, with no mass gap (width $\leq 0~M_{\odot}$) disfavored at 98.6\% credibility under the Gaussian pairing function, consistent with the results of \cite{Ye:2022qoe}.
 This inference is inherently contingent on the exclusion of GW190814 from our analysis.
+Our inferred neutron star mass distribution is qualitatively consistent with the result of \cite{LIGOScientific:2021psn}; the differences in minimum and maximum neutron star mass are largely attributable to different prior choices between our analyses.

 Our inference on the mass ratio distribution is dominated by the prior ranges imposed on the component masses, which result in a peak at $q\sim 0.1$.
 We find no statistical preference between a Gaussian or power-law pairing function, as may be expected given our limited sample size of four detections.
 The distribution obtained under the power-law pairing function is more informative, however, and falls off more gradually from the peak.
 When we fold in the nondetection of any electromagnetic counterparts for the four NSBH systems in our population, the multimessenger analysis rules out a slightly larger region of the mass ratio hyperparameter space corresponding to large values of the mean and small values of the standard deviation for the Gaussian pairing function.